ionic-team/ionic-io-docs/services/deploy/deploying.md

 -----

 There are currently two ways to deploy new versions of your app.
-The first relies on the `ionic` command line tool, and if you haven't uploaded a version of your app to the Ionic Platform you'll need to use the command line to do that first.
+The first relies on the `ionic` command line tool, and if you haven't uploaded a version of your app to the Ionic Platform, you'll need to use the command line to do that first.

 The second one uses the Ionic Platform dashboard to deploy older versions of your app or to add notes to existing versions.